nuxt/nuxt/docs/3.api/2.composables/use-id.md

 ## Returns

-`useId` returns a unique ID string associated with this particulat `useId` call in this particular component.
+`useId` returns a unique string associated with this particular `useId` call in this particular component.